eliu0120/CS130-Eric/README.md

 so you'll have to create it in order to run the project locally.
 It should be on the Notion in "The Backend" section.

+## Token Configuration

+## Token Configuration

+"For secure token authentication, ensure your Firebase Admin SDK credentials are correctly configured.
+Store the `firebase-admin-sdk.json` file in your project's root and add `GOOGLE_APPLICATION_CREDENTIALS="./firebase-admin-sdk.json"` to your `.env` file.
+The `.gitignore` should already be configured to prevent pushing both of these files to version control.
+The file can be found on the Discord.

 ## Testing

 We utilize [jest](https://jestjs.io/docs/getting-started) for mocking and [ts-jest](https://kulshekhar.github.io/ts-jest/docs/getting-started/installation) to support typescript with jest.

 Test files are named in the format of <src>.test.ts, and are co-located with the file they are testing.
 This means that, for example, each API route, route.ts, should have a route.test.ts file in the same directory.